kraken-io/kraken-java/README.md

 **Kraken.io is trusted by thousands of customers worldwide, from individuals to small/medium sized businesses and even Fortune 500 companies.**

+## Benefits of image optimization
+In nutshell, faster loading sites are viewed more favourably than slower loading sites by both users and search engines.
+Getting your site to load faster can go a long way to improving your business's bottom line.
+For more information, visit our [Support Center](https://support.kraken.io/).

+Got a question?
+Need some help?
+Get in touch with Kraken.io support, which is easily visible when logged in to Kraken.io.

+## Kraken.io is more than just an API
 For our complete list of API functionality, integration modules, third party plugins, and more, please visit our [official documentation website](https://kraken.io/docs/getting-started).

+You can try us out by creating a [free account](https://kraken.io/signup) and/or visiting out our [Free Web Interface](https://kraken.io/web-interface).

 ## Compatibility
 - Java 6+